clear-street/sfin-docs/source/locates_rest_api.html.md

     "total_cost": 10.00
 }
 ```
+`borrow_rate` - Borrow rate for the security if held overnight.

 `clst_reference_id` - A unique order reference id provided by Clear Street.

 `cost_per_share` - Cost per share for the locate.